Hypertension Control Challenge Rules & Eligibility

 Selecting the Champions Top>

-The First Round Finalists will be selected based on a composite score generated from the information on the nomination form.
+The first Round Finalists will be selected based on a composite score generated from the information on the nomination form.
 These nominees will participate in a data validation process.

-Nominations will be scored and judged separately by size and type of nominee in the three categories listed below.
+Nominations will be scored and judged separately by size and type of nominee in the categories listed below.
 CDC does not guarantee that a specific proportion of Champions will be selected from each category.

 - Small individual providers or practices (500-49,999 covered lives)